pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 organization of part of the human mind, and George had previously had talks with Herbert Simon and Allen Newell about data representation.
 WordNet does not involve triples specifically, and WordNet is not a general system like Pointrel.
+However, WordNet does focus on semantic relationships between words (which can be modeled as triples);
-However, before Paul started working with George, George was not writing any specific representational content or software -- although he was working towards understanding dictionaries better in conjunction with graduate students, in particular, one studying Le Petit Robert, a French dictionary).
+Before Paul started working with George, George was not writing any specific representational content or software.
+He was working towards understanding dictionaries better in conjunction with graduate students, in particular, one studying Le Petit Robert, a French dictionary).
-George had also been working towards helping kids learn language better or faster using videodisk systems displaying scenes related to words.
+George's main focus then had been working towards helping kids learn language better or faster using videodisk systems displaying scenes related to words (like showing a scene of a jungle along with the word "verdant").
 George told Paul that he was making WordNet in part to show people (including him) that a concept network was not enough by itself to do AI.

-To be clear, as he wrote on the C2 wiki ( http://c2.com/cgi/wiki?PaulFernhout )
+To be clear, as Paul wrote on the C2 wiki ( http://c2.com/cgi/wiki?PaulFernhout )
 Paul does not want to put any claim to George's own unique big picture on semantic memory or all his hard work over decades to put WordNet together or all his other connections to people doing AI for decades.